Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (9) Violation of any disciplinary order imposed on a

-(10) A finding by the Department that the licensee,
+(10) A finding by the Illinois State Police that the

 (11) A fraudulent or material misstatement in the